Get in the know about your flood risk and plan your alerts

 Floods are unpredictable and destructive.
 They can happen anywhere in Australia after flash flooding from heavy rain or from overflowing rivers, creeks or the ocean.

 In an emergency, things can change quickly.

 It’s important to have reliable, current information from a trusted source.
-Links to your state-based emergency responder are here:
+Here are links to your state-based emergency responder.

 Other recommended sources of up-to-date information are the ABC Emergency page and Bureau of Meteorology weather warnings online.

 Get connected and plan who you will need to find in a flood emergency

 In an emergency, you’ll need to contact some key people.
 Identify who they are and what you need from them.
 Also think about where your emergency meeting place will be.